Events

 Accessibility

-Two low-impact hike dates will be offered for the 2026 Walking Plays season.
+Two low-impact hike dates are offered for the 2026 Walking Plays season.
 Designed for guests with lower mobility, these hikes cover a shorter distance (approximately half a mile) at a slower pace and stay near paved paths wherever possible to avoid chipped trails and grassy areas.

 ASL interpretation is available upon request for any performance date.
 To request an American Sign Language interpreter at a Walking Plays performance, please reach out to specialevents@mortonarb.org with your desired date.
 Please make ASL interpretation requests at least two weeks in advance of the performance you would like to attend.